 All students are encouraged to start (and hopefully complete) their college entrance testing in spring of junior year in order to alleviate the stress of fall examinations during the college application process.

 - SAT (reading, math, writing and language + optional essay) The UC system REQUIRES THE ESSAY or they will not look at your scores.

 - ACT with Writing (math, English, reading, science)

 - AP exams for AP classes: May, see AP secretary with questions

 AP/Honors Information:Review the AP/Honors Matrix for entrance criteria.BALANCE: How will I balance my life (i.e., handle AP classes with athletics, drama, ballet and a job?).
-Complete Time Management worksheet on website, discuss w/ your parents and bring it in to discuss with Ms Souder if you are taking more than 2 AP courses (which I DO NOT advise).
+Complete Time Management worksheet on website, discuss w/ your parents and bring it in to discuss with your counselor if you are taking more than 2 AP courses (which I DO NOT advise).
 When Counselors rate students on the Common Application, we regard any student who has taken at least 5 AP or Honors courses as 'Most Demanding.'
-Hence, taking more than 5 of those courses, does not grant you a higher rating.
+Hence, taking more than 5 of those courses during the course of your four year high school career, does not grant you a higher rating.
 Keep this in mind when designing your senior year.
 Balance and health are more important than completing college before you get to college.

 Advice from Stanford, Duke, Penn, Harvard & Georgetown

 - Avoid Group Think (i.e., don't follow the paths of others, not everyone has to take identical curriculum)

 - Be True to Yourself

 - Be a Man or Woman for Others